abhayagiri/beginning-our-day/manuscripts/lpp.md

 the antithesis of the enlightened being.
 We can remember that by using this simple word.
 On the in-breath, "Bud."
 On the out-breath, "dho."

-# How Do I Accord with Truth?
+# How Do I Accord With Truth?

 ## Luang Por Pasanno